Pica (disorder): Causes

 Pica is currently recognized as a mental disorder by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 According to the DSM-5, mineral deficiencies are occasionally associated with pica, but biological abnormalities are rarely found.
 People practicing forms of pica, such as geophagy, pagophagy, and amylophagy, are more likely to be anemic or to have low hemoglobin concentration in their blood, lower levels of red blood cells (hematocrit), or lower plasma zinc levels.
 Specifically, practicing geophagy is more likely to be associated with anemia or low hemoglobin.
 Practicing pagophagy and amylophagy is more highly associated with anemia.
-Additionally, children and pregnant women may be more likely to have anemia or low hemoglobin relative to the general population.

 Mental health conditions such as obsessive–compulsive disorder (OCD) and schizophrenia have been proposed as causes of pica.
 More recently, cases of pica have been tied to the obsessive–compulsive spectrum, and a move has arisen to consider OCD in the cause of pica.
 Sensory, physiological, cultural, and psychosocial perspectives have also been used to explain the causation of pica.

 Pica may be a cultural practice not associated with a deficiency or disorder.
-Ingestion of kaolin (white clay) among African American women in the US state of Georgia shows the practice there to be a DSM-4 "culture-bound syndrome" and "not selectively associated with other psychopathology".
+Ingestion of kaolin (white clay) among African American women in the US state of Georgia shows the practice to be a DSM-4 "culture-bound syndrome" and "not selectively associated with other psychopathology".
 Similar kaolin ingestion is also widespread in parts of Africa.
-Such practices may stem from health benefits such as the ability of clay to absorb plant toxins and protect against toxic alkaloids and tannic acids.
+Such practices may stem from purported health benefits, such as the ability of clay to absorb plant toxins and protect against toxic alkaloids and tannic acids.

 Diagnosis

 No single test confirms pica, but because pica can occur in people who have lower than normal nutrient levels and poor nutrition (malnutrition), the health care provider should test blood levels of iron and zinc.

 Hemoglobin can also be checked to test for anemia.
 Lead levels should always be checked in children who may have eaten paint or objects covered in lead-paint dust.
-The healthcare provider should test for infection if the patient has been eating contaminated soil or animal waste.
+The healthcare provider should test and monitor for infection if the person has been eating contaminated soil or animal waste.